huyahoo/omp-cuda-practical/README.md

-# practical-work-2
+# OMP and CUDA practical programming

-## Image Processing by OPEN-OMP
+## Image Processing by OPEN-MP
 The results will be saved in the folder named as "output".

 Move to main directory: